-The combo has also made it in pop culture history, with a classic line from The Brady Bunch where Peter imitates Humphrey Bogart when he asks what's for dinner.
+The comfort food combo has also made it in pop culture history, with a classic line from The Brady Bunch where Peter Brady imitates Humphrey Bogart when he asks what's for dinner.
 "Porks chops and applesauce.
 That's swell."

 The Best Way to Prepare Pork Chops

 Pork chops don't take a lot of total time to prep and cook, so they're perfect for your weeknight dinner.
 This recipe for boneless pork chops is easy to make, takes about 15 minutes of cook time, and it turns out juicy chops every time.
 Apples, raisins, apple juice, brown sugar and lemon juice get turned into a quick pan sauce for boneless pork loin chops.
-Fry the chops in a nonstick skillet over medium high heat with a little bit of vegetable oil or olive oil so you have crispy pork and soft apples.
+Add a teaspoon salt and a dash of black pepper for extra flavor.
+Fry the chops in a nonstick large skillet over medium high heat with a little bit of vegetable oil or olive oil so you have crispy pork and soft apples.
 (And if you are not a fan of raisins, you can absolutely leave them out.)
-Serve this dish with a side of roasted sweet potatoes, another fall dish that goes great with apples.
+Serve these fried pork chops with a side of roasted sweet potatoes, another fall side dish that goes great with apples.

 Get the recipe here.